Modern YEAR THREE

 4. [4]COLLIN COLSHER: As much as I (and many others) would like to canonize “Snow” over “Cold Case,” that’s a tough move to make.
 Both stories are important in their own right, and both have plenty of things in them that could connect to continuity.
 We can also definitely ignore costumes (as we’ve done before), but there are other things that make “Snow” stand out, including but not limited to Victor Fries working at a company called NEOdigm instead of the canonical GothCorp.
 Along with the other listed issues attached to this item above, some (admittedly not all) give breathing room for Victor’s Mr. Zero persona, but “Snow” definitely doesn’t.
 This is a situation where one can’t be wrong, though.
 You really could go either way.
 However, the one thing you can’t have 100% is “Snow” and “Cold Case” operating together.
 They each tell a different story.
 In my humble opinion, Countdown to Final Crisis #5 and Batman Files can coexist with “Cold Case” whereas they cannot with “Snow.”
 Plus, while the prior origin from Dini’s Mr. Freeze doesn’t jibe with anything anymore (the reason it’s non-canon), parts of it do jibe more with “Cold Case” as opposed to “Snow.”

-5. [5]COLLIN COLSHER: There are three LOTDK tales that could be placed right here, but their continuity status is up in the air.
+5. [5]COLLIN COLSHER: There are three Batman: Legends of the Dark Knight tales that could be placed right here, but their continuity status is up in the air.
 “Conspiracy” by Doug Moench/JH Williams III (LOTDK #86-88) and “The Primal Riddle” by Steve Englehart (LOTDK #109-111) are narratively odd stories that involve wild conspiracy theories that never come up again and bizarre supernatural events that make no sense plot-wise.
 “Auteurism” by John Arcudi/Roger Landridge (LOTDK #162-163) is an engaging and fun story, but it is very experimental and cartoonish, so I’m not going to add it to the chronology either.
 If anyone really loves these stories and wants them in, I’ll gladly do it.
 However, it’s my opinion that they just ain’t canon!
 Remember, any LOTDK stories that have been omitted from the timeline have been left out because they are definitively out-of-continuity (unless anyone can convince the Batman Chronology Project otherwise, of course).

 6. [6]COLLIN COLSHER / ELIAS M FREIRE: After quitting Venom cold-turkey, Batman meets with Gordon yet again and the captain is surprised to see the Dark Knight, exclaiming “It’s been six months since—”, but before he can finish, Batman cuts him off.
 Since Gordon says this line near the end of the story (which originally lasted around six months), he is trying to say that it’s been six months since Batman has acted like “usual Batman,” which is true.
 The Dark Detective has been off ever since becoming addicted to Venom.
-Due to compression and Sliding-Time, of course, this reference should be four months instead of six months.
+Due to retroactive compression and sliding-time, of course, this reference should be four months instead of six months.
 Additionally, we might want to disregard this reference altogether as it implies that Batman and Gordon haven’t been in close communication these past handful of months, which simply isn’t the case.

 7. [7]MILO NOUSIAINEN: “Blades,” “Going Sane,” and “Venom” form a thematic trilogy of sorts.
 In “Blades,” Batman accepts Cavalier as Gotham’s new champion, but those hopes are dashed.
 Then in “Going Sane,” Bruce almost gives up being Batman and settles down, but with no one else to protect Gotham, he realizes the need for Batman.
 (Perhaps if Cavalier hadn’t turned to a life of crime, he could have taken over as Gotham’s guardian, and Bruce could have retired.)
 Still weakened from his experiences in “Going Sane,” Bruce starts taking Venom.
 Cavalier’s words—“Remember Batman, the potential for evil is in every man.
 Even you.”—reverberate through “Venom” as a hopped-up Batman succumbs to his own evil impulses.
 (In “Going Sane,” Bruce also says that he was about to become one of the demons he was fighting.)
 As he beats his Venom addiction, he comes out stronger and more assured in his role as Batman, the protector of Gotham.
 It’s fun when you can spot commonalities and links in tales created years apart by varying writers and artists.